Live Broadcast

 • Low white blood cell count

-• Loss of appetite, increased appetite
+• Anorexia, increased appetite

 • Blurred vision, double vision

-• Dizziness
+• Vertigo

-• Increased blood pressure, redness or dilation of blood vessels
+• Increased blood pressure, redness, or dilation of blood vessels

 • Difficulty breathing, bronchitis, sore throat, cough, dry nose

-• Swelling of the face, hives, rash, itching, acne
+• Facial swelling, bruising, rash, itching, acne

-• Difficulty achieving erection (impotence)
+• Difficulty with erection (impotence)

-• Accidental injuries, fractures, bruises
+• Accidental injuries, fractures, abrasions

-Additionally, in clinical trials in children, aggressive behavior and spasmodic movements were reported as frequent side effects..
+In addition, in clinical trials in children, aggressive behavior and spasmodic movements were reported as frequent adverse effects.

 Rare: (may affect up to 1 in 1000 people)